PoisotLab/ms_svd_networks/manuscript.md

 different networks, we report the relative rank deficiency, *i.e.* expressed as a ratio between rank deficiency and the maximal rank:

-$$D = 1-\frac{r}{M}$${#eq:rankdefficiency}$$
+$$D = 1-\frac{r}{M}$${#eq:rankdefficiency}

-This measure returns values between 0 (the matrix is full ranked) and $1-M^{-1}$ (the matrix has rank 1).
+This measure returns values between 0 (the matrix is full ranked) and $1-M^{-1}
+\approx 1$ (the matrix has rank 1).
 This serves as a coarse estimate of complexity, as the more unique columns/rows are in the matrix, the larger this value will be.
 Yet it may also lack sensitivity, because it imposes a stringent test on uniqueness, which calls for more quantitative approaches to complexity.

 ## Estimating complexity with SVD entropy